 (4) However, the carrier and Director may agree, in writing, for alternative notification arrangements.

-6.16 Notice to Heritage Chairperson

-(1) The Heritage Chairperson is responsible for areas included in the Register of the National Estate and the Interim List for the Register.

-(2) If a proposed maintenance activity of a carrier is likely to be undertaken in, or have an effect on, any of the areas for which the Chairperson is responsible, the carrier must notify the Chairperson in writing of the activity.

-(3) The Chairperson must be notified at least 10 business days before the start of the activity.

-(4) However, the carrier and Chairperson may agree, in writing, for alternative notification arrangements.

 6.17 Notice to Environment Secretary

 (1) A carrier must notify the Environment Secretary, in writing, of a proposed maintenance activity, at least 10 business days before starting the activity, if subsection (2), (3) or (4) applies to the activity.